kelreeeeey/yap/content/Reading npy files in Odin.md

 ## What I learned from this small project

-1. I sometimes find myself crash-out a lil bit when writing program in Odin while assuming i can do things when i code in Python like, let Python collect the garbage for me, etc.
+1. I sometimes find myself crash-out a lil bit when writing program in Odin while assuming I can do things when I code in Python like, let Python collect the garbage for me, etc.
 2. I learn more to be patience watching and reading stuff more carefully and taking notes to things that matter.
-3. Writing in lower-level language are fr harder and need more wide attention span while writing.
+3. Writing in lower-level language are for real harder and need more wide attention span while writing.
 4. I learn about bytes and a little bit of how decode/encode in Odin.
 5. I now know how Numpy internal implementation when they create and writing data into disk